rVnPower/PixivFE/doc/Hosting.md

 ##### 1. Setting up the repository

-Clone the repo and `cd` into the directory:
+Clone the PixivFE repository and navigate to the directory:

 ```bash
 git clone https://codeberg.org/VnPower/PixivFE.git && cd PixivFE